TOP-Former: A Multi-Agent Transformer Approach for the Team Orienteering Problem: Related works

-Although the Transformer architecture presented in \cite{Kool2019} achieves high performance on multiple CO problems, it cannot solve multi-agent tasks.
-In fact, to the best of our knowledge, there are very few proposals that face multi-agent CO problems with DRL techniques due to their complex design.
+Although the Transformer architecture presented in \cite{Kool2019} achieves high performance on different VRPs, it cannot solve multi-agent tasks.
+In fact, to the best of our knowledge, there are very few proposals that face multi-agent VRPs with DRL techniques due to their complex design.
 One remarkable work is \cite{Sykora2020}, which presents a Multi-Agent Routing Value Iteration Network (MARVIN) that works in a decentralized manner with several Attention-based LSTMs to control each vehicle in the fleet.
 Another is \cite{Sankaran2022}, which proposes a centralized Transformer, called Graph Attention Model for Multiple Agents (GAMMA).
 GAMMA is similar to \cite{Kool2019}, but with a different context embedding for encoding the agent information.
 More specifically, this context embedding switches among agents on each iterative step to make sequential predictions for all of them.
 From the mentioned works, MARVIN \cite{Sykora2020} performs well on small scenarios, but it does not scale well on large ones due to the nature of LSTMs.
 On the other hand, the solutions provided by GAMMA are suboptimal since the decision of each agent does not consider the state of the rest of the agents.

 An additional multi-agent solution was proposed in \cite{Fuertes2023}, which consists in simplifying the problem by clustering the regions into different groups assigned to each problem and solving a variant of the OP for each agent.
 This variant of the OP considers a region-sharing strategy that alleviates the initial suboptimal clustering and promotes cooperation between agents.
-However, the performance of this proposal is limited since each agent does not consider the decisions of the other agents.
-Therefore, this approach cannot acquire a global understanding of all the context.
+However, this approach cannot acquire a global understanding of all the context since each agent does not consider the decisions of the other agents.